Timothy D. Cook is Apple's CEO.

-Timothy D. Cook is Apple’s CEO, who took over from Steve Jobs on 25 August 2011.
+He took over from Steve Jobs on 25 August 2011.
 In his previous position as COO, Cook was responsible for all of the company's worldwide sales and operations, including end-to-end management of Apple's supply chain, sales activities, and service and support in all markets and countries.
 He also headed Apple's Macintosh division and played a key role in the continued development of strategic reseller and supplier relationships, ensuring flexibility in response to an increasingly demanding marketplace.

-Before joining Apple, Cook was vice president of Corporate Materials for Compaq and was responsible for procuring and managing all of Compaq's product inventory.
+Before joining Apple, Cook was Vice President of Corporate Materials for Compaq and was responsible for procuring and managing all of Compaq's product inventory.

-Cook also spent 12 years with IBM, most recently as director of North American Fulfillment where he led manufacturing and distribution functions for IBM's Personal Computer Company in North and Latin America.
+Cook also spent 12 years with IBM, most recently as Director of North American Fulfillment where he led manufacturing and distribution functions for IBM's Personal Computer Company in North and Latin America.

-Cook earned an M.B.A. from Duke University, where he was a Fuqua Scholar, and a Bachelor of Science degree in Industrial Engineering from Auburn University.
+Cook earned an M.B.A. from Duke University, where he was a Fuqua Scholar, and a Bachelor of Science Degree in Industrial Engineering from Auburn University.